FINTLabs/fint-link-walker-kotlin/README.md

 - Support Authentication header instead of required client Name
 - Selective filtering through relation links
 - Replace portal-api library with request-reply kafka messaging to get client credentials
-- Deployment for each organisation with a required x-org-id header requirement
+- Deployment for each organisation with a required x-org-id header requirement for routing